akasaki1211/maya_expressionCollision/README.md

 ![ex_03.gif](images/explanation_of_parent_input_output/ex_03.gif)

 # Note
-* A high `Colision Iteration` value increases the accuracy of collision detection, but it also increases the processing load.
 * A large number of detections can be very heavy.
 * The number of colliders cannot be changed after a detection (expression node) is created.